tx

 Overview

-tx provides a set of CLI primitives for managing tasks, dependencies, learnings, and synchronization.
+tx provides a set of composable primitives for managing tasks, dependencies, memory, and stream-log synchronization.
 These primitives are the building blocks for any agent orchestration pattern.

 Philosophy